From characters to costumes to replica sets, fans are taken on an experiential journey

-Since it first opened its doors in 2009, Harry Potter: The Exhibition has immersed more than four million fans into the world of J.K.
+Since it first opened its doors in 2009, Harry Potter: The Exhibition has immersed millions of fans into the world of J.K.
 Rowling’s iconic character.
-The exhibition, which opened in Chicago and is on view at Palais 2 of the Brussels Expo in Belgium, recently announced its extension until 2020, bringing millions more people into its magical, mystical fold.
+The exhibition, which opened in Chicago and is on view at IFEMA Madrid, last year announced its extension until 2020, bringing millions more people into its magical, mystical fold.
 But besides opening the book on Hogwarts School of Witchcraft and Wizardry, the exhibition itself is an education in experiential marketing, offering event marketers lessons on how to create dynamic experiences that forge a lasting, emotional connection with target audiences.

 “We know there is an audience that wants to touch this brand and this experience,” says Peter van Roden, svp-global themed entertainment at Warner Bros.
 Consumer Products, which owns the licensing rights to the Harry Potter franchise.
 “The goal was to create something authentic, something that evokes an emotional response from the guests, get it to key locations… and satisfy some of that fan demand.”